Masks must be worn by everyone over the age of 2, regardless of vaccination status.

 Adults and children age 12+ must show proof of vaccination upon arrival at 92Y.

 Exceptions include patrons with a medical condition or closely held religious belief that prevents vaccination.
 Please contact your program center or Customer Care if you fall into this category.

 If you are currently enrolled in a class, or if your child is about to turn 12 and is not yet vaccinated, please contact your program center for more information.

 Thank you for doing your part in helping to keep everyone in our community safe.

 Does not include service & handling fees, if applicable.

 When we explore our stories by writing memoir, we have the opportunity to understand our experiences more deeply and give others a chance to reflect on theirs.
-In this course, students will produce and share original autobiographical work, examine aspects of craft such as voice, structure and narration, and engage in critical conversations around topics such as memory, truth (and “truth”), writing about living people, research and more.
-In order to gain a better understanding of the elements that contribute to successful storytelling and the medium’s many possibilities, students will also look at a diverse array of published work.
+In this course, we will produce and share original autobiographical work.
+We will discuss how to focus and shape such projects as well as spend time exploring craft elements such as voice, style, and revision.

 Anya Yurchyshyn is the author of the memoir My Dead Parents, “a remarkable, unflinching work of art,” writes Emily Gould.
 She’s written for Esquire, Oprah Magazine and N+1.
 She has taught at Columbia.